 Although attrition mechanics were an essential part of the gameplay of early dungeon explorations, the hunger rules were very poorly developed there.
 Thereby,

 We have to wait for the Food & Water chapter of the Wilderness Survival Guide supplement (1986, p.
 50-60) for AD&D 1st ed. to have more precise rules on the consequences of starvation.
+In module DL3 for Dragonlance, there is mechanics for supply and attrition to manage a column of refugees.
 In subsequent editions, hunger is barely developed with the notable exception of the Dark Sun campaign setting (see below).
 In some games of the OSR movement, fond of dark themes and gameplay around attrition, starvation is more or less mechanized by the rules.

 Besides these “gritty dungeon crawling” type games, games that use hunger are often post-apocalyptic or horror games.